 Dorset is not only known for its beautiful never-ending rolling hills of countryside, it’s also known for being home to the famous Jurassic Coast.
 Here are some of our favourite beaches within short driving distance of Symondsbury:

 West Bay (otherwise known as Broadchurch to some!) is just down the road from Bridport and a famous seaside destination popular amongst tourists and locals.
 The town has two beaches: West beach and East beach.
 The East beach is a small part of the famous stretch of Chesil Beach and goes as far as the eye can see, past tall cliffs and all the way to the isle of Portland.
 The smaller West beach sits safely between the harbour wall and man-made rock sea defences.
 Walk along the esplanade and up the pier with the seaside classic fish and chips for a picture perfect view across the horizon.
-There is lots of parking available in multiple car parks in the town.

 Hive Beach sits next to the stretch of West Bay’s East beach, just below the village of Burton Bradstock.
 The beach is surrounded by countryside walks and home to popular eating spot, Hive Beach Cafe.
 This beach offers beautiful views across Chesil Beach and all the way down to East Devon.
 There is a large car park available for visitors right next to the beach.